-If TV shows and movies are not available in your language, or if you are missing content that your local friends see, Netflix may think you are in a different country than where you are currently located.
+If TV shows and movies aren't available in your language, or if you're missing titles that other people in your area can see, Netflix may think you are in a different country than where you are currently located.

 Follow the troubleshooting steps below to resolve this issue.